eduardocque/tech-test-2/README.md

 Note:

 some validations can be missing, at backend level we should validate the user authenticated to confirm if can or not perform any action, etc

+Users are in `backend/prisma/seed.ts` but you can login with `tester/1234`